tonchis/git-pull-request/README.md

        -o <owner>          Owner of the repo.
 (Default: parsed from your remote's URL) -b <base>           Branch where you want your PR merged into.
 (Default: master) -t <title>          Title of the PR.
 (Default: the last commit's title, as long as there is only one commit in the PR.)
-       -d <description>    Description of the PR.
+       -d <description>    Description of the PR. "-" means read from standard input.
        -i <issue>          Number of the issue related.
                            WARNING: This will convert the issue into a PR and override <title> and <description>
        -e                  Opens your EDITOR in a temporary file to write the description.